-When a furnace is installed with a non-communicating outdoor unit the installing contractor must set airflow in the "ton" menu on the PCB.
-Failure to do so will result in the furnace PCB displaying "IdL" and the blower not operating with a call for cooling.
+When setting up a ComfortBridgeTM furnace for use with a non-communicating outdoor unit, the installing contractor must set airflow in the "ton" menu on the PCB or in the CoolCloud HVAC APP.
+Failure to do so will result in the furnace PCB displaying "du" and the blower not operating with a call for cooling.
 This condition indicates that the installer MUST set up the airflow, and is not an indication that the control board needs replacement.